Covid: What You Need to Know Before Your Surgical Appointment

 Okay, what if I’ve just finished chemo and radiation and it’s time for my cancer surgery—I’m on the schedule.
 How different will this experience be?

 Technically, you can still get your Covid test day-of with your pre-op labs but we don’t recommend it.
-We have had quite a few patients come back with positive tests and then need to reschedule their procedure after coming all the way here at 5am and doing all the pre-op work.
+We have had patients come back with positive tests and then need to reschedule their procedure after coming all the way here at 5am and doing all the pre-op work.
 It’s not worth the risk.

 Is there a process in place to notify family or designated caregiver with updates throughout and after the procedure?